jeremytammik/tbc/a/1973_estorage_rm.md

 However, one thing that occurred to me as I read your latest message is that you should only get that warning in the first place if you've done something wrong in terms of managing the schemas.
 When you create a schema with a GUID that is that version forever.
-To add additional members you should create a new version and transfer the data (leave the old one alone, do not reuse it's GUID).
+To add additional members, you should create a new version and transfer the data (leave the old one alone, do not reuse it's GUID).

 You say, <i>a newer version of the schema (adding more fields for example)</i>.